 If you want to visit Wachau from Vienna in a day, consider taking a day tour that includes a boat ride.
 For more information on the best boat tours included in a day trip, go to Wachau boat trip.

-Wachau Tour With A Small Group
+Wachau Valley Tour With A Small Group

 I utterly enjoyed this small group culture and wine tasting tour through Wachau Valley.
 Eight people in a minivan with an entertaining and knowledgable tour guide can go a long way: for example to a hidden old wine cellar, excellent white wine and schnaps tasting, medieval castles, baroque monasteries and the sandy shores of the Danube.
 This is one of the most popular day trips from Vienna.
-Read my tour review.
+Read my Wachau valley tour review.

-Wachau Tour: Wine Tasting and Biking
+Wachau Bike Tour with Wine Tasting

 This is the best guided bike tour through Wachau.
 It takes you from Vienna to Wachau Valley along the Danube, mixing sightseeing with moderate workout and proper wine tasting.
 You will drop into those small family run wineries which shape local life in Wachau.
 My favourite along this trip was Dürnstein village.
 Some 800 years ago, English king and medieval crusader Richard Lionheart was imprisoned there.
 You can still visit the ruins of the castle where he was held.
 Learn more about the Wachau tour.